 Value is created and added through the movement of things, through their social lives (Appadurai, 1988).
 The monetary value of the asking price for the 1994 Honda Concerto purchased by Generation Identity was only slightly above an average asking price for a comparable car of the same age and model.
 In 2020, Auto Trader listed a 1994 Honda Concerto of the same registration year, 0.1 litre smaller engine, 20,000km lower mileage, but without a previous famous owner, for £1,495 (AutoTrader, 2020).
 Whereas the asking price for Powell’s car was £1,600, albeit with higher mileage and a larger engine, the difference of £105 is hardly reflective of any significance of ownership or its assumed social life.
 Yet its social and perhaps political value was considered far greater by Generation Identity who attempted to engineer a manipulation of the car’s value by re-defining its cultural significance in relation to that of its former owner.
 Enoch Powell himself remains one of the most divisive figures in British political history, perhaps most notably for his ‘Rivers of Blood’ speech made in opposition to the Race Relations Act 1968, in which, through violent imagery and rhetoric, he set out how he had come to perceive immigration as a threat to the foundations of British social and cultural life (Kenny and Pearce, 2019).

-Powell purchased the Honda in 1994, having been manufactured the same year.
+Powell’s Honda was manufactured and purchased by him in 1994.
 The details of his purchase of the car are unknown; however, Powell was 82 at this time.
 Having been diagnosed with Parkinson's disease two years earlier, he was in declining health, though he continued to speak out against Europe, writing in the Daily Mail ‘Britain is waking from the nightmare of being part of the continental bloc, to rediscover that these offshore islands belong to the outside world and lie open to its oceans’ (Heffer, 1998: 942).
 He was still politically involved at the time, speaking for Alan Sked of the anti-federalist league (soon to become UKIP) and later the Bruges Group campaigning against the Maastricht treaty.
-In 1993, Nigel Farage allegedly drove Powell to an early UKIP event as a speaker and later asked Powell to stand as an electoral candidate, as Alan Sked had asked before him, to which Powell declined both Farage and Sked (Hope, 2014).
+In 1993, Nigel Farage allegedly drove Powell to an early UKIP event as a speaker and later asked Powell to stand as an electoral candidate, as Alan Sked had before him, which he declined on both occasions (Hope, 2014).
 Powell continued with writing and speaking engagements until his death in 1998, at which point the ownership of his Honda Concerto passed to his wife.

-On the 20th May 2018, Generation Identity UK & Ireland announced that they had bought the car:
+On the 20th May 2018 (then the active and named) Generation Identity UK & Ireland announced that they had bought the car:

 Some time ago, a supporter made us aware of a car being sold at auction.
 What was of particular interest was the car’s former owner, #EnochPowell.
 So our activists chipped in the money, and we decided to buy it.
 May it serve us well as it served him. #PowellMobile.
 (GID_England, 2018)

 Generation Identity UK were part of the wider pan-European youth movement collectively known as the Identitarian Movement.
 The movement is based on the supposed preservation and rights of culture and territory to those of white European descent, promoting ‘white’ ethno-pluralism at a Global level and ethno-nationalism at a European and local level.
 The movement are known for their media presence and adoption of stunts and events to draw attention to themselves.
-The UK branch’s tweet attracted 41 comments, 79 retweets and 341 likes and generated a spectrum of reaction.
-While the action gathered some support, mostly in the form of racist rhetoric and idolisation of Powell’s anti-immigration position, the post was also met with derision and parody.
+The UK branch’s Tweet attracted 41 comments, 79 retweets and 341 likes, the post generated a spectrum of reaction, while the action gathered some support, mostly in the form of racist rhetoric and idolisation of Powell’s anti-immigration position the post was also met with derision and parody.
 One Twitter user derided the potential purpose of the purchase: ‘They bought Enoch Powell's old banger as if it's some magic chariot of bigotry’ (anonymous, 2018).